Financial Management | Corporate Accounting

 Hedge funds are subject to the same market rules and regulations as any trader.

 There are no such limitations on the hedge funds as apply to the other pooled investments like mutual funds.
 No registration is necessary with the Securities and Exchange Commission or Financial Services Authorities.
-No special reports have to be submitted, and no investors protection guidelines have to be followed.
+No special reports have to be submitted, and no investor protection guidelines have to be followed.
 However, like mutual funds, hedge funds are subject to anti-fraud provisions of securities laws.

 History of Hedge Funds